Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Get a $500 loan

-If you need a $500 loan in Canada, there are 2 main types of loans available: installment loans and payday loans.
+If you need a $500 loan in Canada, including one with no credit check, there are 2 main types of loans available: installment loans and payday loans.
 Installment loans are a type of personal loan offered by alternative lenders.
 They have higher rates but easier eligibility requirements than traditional personal loans.
-Payday loans are small loans of up to $1,500 that you can get in an hour, but they’re also extremely expensive, so be sure to consider alternatives before you get one.
+Some don’t even require a credit check.
+Payday loans are small loans that you can get within an hour, many times without a credit check, but they’re also extremely expensive so be sure to consider alternatives before you get one.

 ⚠️ Warning: Be cautious with payday loans